apleroy/p4.visualedgedev.com/README.md

 the task list are saved for future reference.

 This application is dependent upon user generated input and the use cases are specific to list based analysis.
-However, the functionality involved with this application will greatly help me and serve as a base for my larger application ideas I intend to pursue moving forward.
+However, the functionality involved with this application will greatly help me and serve as a base for larger application ideas I intend to pursue moving forward.

 - /user/
   -	/tasklist (sortable)